-- Unlike other rayons, lyocell’s closed-loop production process means no chemical waste is released into the environment.
+- Unlike other rayons, lyocell's closed-loop process means no chemical waste is released into the environment.
 This makes it eco-friendly.
 It uses less pesticides than cotton.

 Lyocell can be used to make the following:

-Tencel fabric is used to make dresses, towels, underwear, and shirts.
-They can also be combined with other fabrics to create a material that is much stronger than pure cotton.
+- Tencel fabric makes dresses, towels, underwear, and shirts.
+They can also be combined with other fabrics to create a much stronger material than pure cotton.

-- Commercial Uses – It is used to make conveyor belts instead of cotton.
+- Commercial Uses - Lyocell fibers can be used to make conveyor belts instead of cotton.
 Belts made with lyocell are generally stronger and can resist wear and tear.

-- Medical Applications – Tencel is also used for medical dressing.
-Its properties that include tensile strength and a good absorbent, make it a great option for dressing wounds.
+- Medical Applications - Tencel is also used for medical dressing.
+Its properties, which include tensile strength and absorbency, make it an excellent option for dressing wounds.